-OLD WINE (For old wine skins - the clergy-centered churches) CLASHES NEW WINE (For new wine skins - the lay-centered churches) Minister: The credentialed and principal person in the church.
-Members: Receivers of Ministry, expected to do "their part."
-Receiver vs. Doer Minister: The servant-leader and equipper of the laity for ministry.
-Members: Doers of ministry, committed to serve the Lord where he calls Minister: The person whom God calls to do the ministry.
-Members: Persons receiving ministry from the one called by God Called vs. Uncalled Minister: The person called to do ministry and to equip members to do ministry.
-Members: Persons spirituality gifted, called by God and equipped to do ministry.
-Minister: A specialist who probably cares for each member.
-Members: Parishioners expecting pastoral care from the pastor.
-Generalist vs. Specialist Minister: A generalist who cares for the congregation as a whole, the shepherd of the "flock."
-Members: Specialists who pastorally care for specific members of the congregation.
+OLD WINE CLASHES NEW WINE

+(For old wine skins - the (For new wine skins - the

+clergy-centered churches) lay-centered churches)

+Minister: The credentialed Minister: The servant-leader

+and principal person in and equipper of the laity for

+the church.
+Receiver ministry.

+VS.

+Members: Receivers of Doer Members: Doers of ministry,

+Ministry, expected to do committed to serve the Lord

+"their part." where he calls

+Minister: The person whom Minister: The person called to

+God calls to do the do ministry and to equip

+ministry.
+Called members to do ministry.

+VS.

+Members: Persons receiving Uncalled Members: Persons spirituality

+ministry from the one gifted, called by God and

+called by God equipped to do ministry.

+Minister: A specialist who probably cares for Minister: A generalist who cares

+for the congregation as a

+each member. whole, the shepherd of the

+each member.
+Generalist "flock."

+Manula and Davids: VS.

+Members: Parishioners Specialist Members: Specialists who

+expecting pastoral care from the pastor. pastorally care for specific

+members of the

+congregation.

-^{} This assumes that some members have the pastoral gifts of mercy and encouragement.
+This assumes that some members have the pastoral gifts of mercy and encouragement.
 The spirit has given each Christian spiritual gifts for the ministry he or she is called to do.
 Those with pastoral gifts are to be specialist in pastoral care.
 (Romans 12:6-8)

-Motivation
+232. Motivation